MalikaIhle/ProvisioningDataCombination/README.md

 the data is contained in the second sheet (create sheet1 otherwise)

 #### importantly: we corrected the raw data of each excel files but not their summary.
-This will be directl corrected in the DB
+This will be directly corrected in the DB